 The agreement came about after US envoy Barrack met with SDF commander Abdi in Erbil, Iraq, on Saturday.

-The Kurdish-led SDF (Syrian Democratic Forces) has also included Syrian and Arab forces that previously participated in battles against the Islamist terrorist group IS during the civil war in Syria.
+The Kurdish-led Syrian Democratic Forces (SDF) has included Syrian and Arab fighters who previously participated in battles against the Islamic State (IS) during the civil war in Syria.
 The US has supported the SDF.

 "This agreement and a ceasefire represent a crucial turning point for Syria.
 Former enemies are embracing a partnership rather than seeking division," Barrack wrote on X.